Why Friendships Feel So Hard

 With guidance, you can begin to approach friendships with more clarity, security, and confidence.
 Over time, this can turn social interactions from stressful obligations into meaningful connections that feel supportive and genuine.

-Written by Sachelle Singleton, M.A., MFT-I, a Las Vegas–based therapist offering virtual counseling to women and teen girls throughout Nevada.
+Written by Sachelle Singleton, M.A., MFT-I, a Las Vegas based therapist offering counseling for teen girls in Summerlin and online throughout Las Vegas.